twisted-pear/ipx_wrap/README.md

 ### Interface Configuration

-The node portion of the IPX addresses is expected to be derived from the interface MAC address (EUI-64).
-The network portion is taken from bytes 5-8 of the IPv6 address.
+IPX addresses are of the form `<4 byte hex network>.<6 byte hex node number>.<2 byte hex socket>`.
+The node number is identical to the interface's MAC address (but without the `:`).

+Since an interface cannot have an IPX address assigned directly, a specially formatted IPv6 address is used instead.
+To construct this IPv6 address the node portion of the IPX address is converted into EUI-64 format and used as the second half of the IPv6 address.
+Bytes 5-8 of the IPv6 address contain the IPX network.
+Bytes 1-4 of the IPv6 address are an arbitrarily chosen prefix that signifies that the address is an IPX address.
+The IPX socket number is not part of the IPv6 address and is instead used to determine which program on the host is addressed.

 So to put an interface with MAC address `00:11:22:33:44:55` into IPX network `0xdeadcafe`, you would assign it an address of the form `<32-bit prefix>:dead:cafe:0011:22ff:fe33:4455`.

 ### Neighbor Discovery